AMELI: Angular Matrix Elements of Lanthanide Ions: Concluding Remarks

 \section{Concluding Remarks}

-The primary objective of this work is to relieve experimentalists in the field of lanthanide spectroscopy from the intricacies of the tensor algebra inherent in many-electron quantum mechanics.
-By providing a comprehensive, accessible dataset, the \ameli\ repository~\cite{Caspary.2026b} enables researchers to move beyond the common practice of relying on legacy lists of matrix elements published for specific host materials when determining radiative transition intensities in other materials.
+The primary objective of this work is to provide exact matrix elements for energy level and transition strength calculations.
+By providing a comprehensive, accessible dataset, the \ameli\ repository~\cite{Caspary.2026b} enables researchers to move beyond the common practice of relying on legacy lists of matrix elements published for specific host materials when determining radiative transition intensities in other media.
+Furthermore, the \texttt{YALIP} package~\cite{Caspary.2026c} as a lean reference implementation demonstrates a direct interface to the \ameli\ repository and provides the core functionalities of a typical lanthanide application software.

-To take full advantage of these matrices, one needs to extract as many energy levels as possible from an absorption spectrum and determine the set of radial integrals that minimizes the deviation between calculated and observed levels.
-This procedure, outlined in Section~\ref{sub:application_tests}, requires constructing the perturbation Hamiltonian as a linear combination according to Eq.~\eqref{eq:Hab}.
-While modern programming environments provide robust functions for diagonalizing such matrices, yielding eigenvalues for energy levels and eigenvectors for intermediate coupling weights, the inverse problem of fitting radial integrals to an experimental spectrum remains a significant challenge.
+To take full advantage of the \ameli\ matrices, one needs to extract as many energy levels as possible from an absorption spectrum and determine the set of radial integrals that minimizes the deviation between calculated and observed levels.
+This procedure requires constructing the perturbation Hamiltonian as a linear combination according to Eq.~\eqref{eq:Hab}.
+While modern programming environments provide robust routines for numerically diagonalizing such matrices, yielding eigenvalues for energy levels and eigenvectors for intermediate coupling weights, the inverse problem of fitting radial integrals to an experimental spectrum remains a significant challenge.

 This fitting process requires a nonlinear, multidimensional optimization algorithm.
-The quality of the resulting fit is often sensitive to the initial parameters, and nonlinear methods offer no guarantee of reaching a global optimum.
-The author has successfully implemented such energy-level fits in previous studies~\cite{Caspary.2002,Kozak.2005} using the simplex algorithm with initial guesses derived from Carnall’s literature values.
-While the original Python implementation~\cite{Caspary.2005} is no longer compatible with current systems, it remains available as open-source reference material on GitHub.
+The \texttt{YALIP} package~\cite{Caspary.2026c} provides a foundational optimization framework based on the Levenberg–Marquardt algorithm.
+However, because nonlinear fits are inherently sensitive to local minima, the resulting parameters should always be subjected to thorough plausibility checks.

+A well-established path to achieving reliable results is a multi-stage energy level fitting procedure.
+In the first stage, known radial parameters from the literature are adopted as an initial guess to optimize exclusively the radial integrals of the two most significant first-order interactions: the Coulomb interaction ($\operator{H}_1$) and the spin-orbit coupling ($\operator{H}_2$).
+These refined parameters then serve as the initial guess for the subsequent stage, which incorporates the second-order Coulomb interactions ($\operator{H}_3$ and $\operator{H}_4$).
+In the final stage, the user can evaluate whether including the magnetic interactions ($\operator{H}_5$ and $\operator{H}_6$) further improves the fit quality without overfitting.